 April 12−July 13, 2014

 Mapping Spaces.
-Networks of Knowledge in the Landscape Art of the 17th Century
+Networks of Knowledge in 17th Century Landscape Painting

 An exhibition at the ZKM | Museum of Contemporary Art